arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/home-automation-application-note/content.md

-Some examples of home automation applications are turning on or off lights, and controlling HVAC systems.
-With its industrial IoT capabilities, the Opta™️ is an excellent product for home automation applications.
+Home automation applications allow, for example, smart lights management and HVAC control.
+Thanks to its industrial IoT capabilities, Opta™️ is an excellent product for home automation applications.

 ![Opta™️ with Wi-Fi® connectivity support](assets/opta-device.png)